arancaytar/aran-web/source/about/index.html.md

 I'm Aran, previously known as Arancaytar.
 My pronouns are they/them.
 I do a lot of stuff with websites, mostly using [PHP](https://php.net/) and [Drupal](https://www.drupal.org/).
-I currently live and work in Zurich, Switzerland, and have previously spent most of my life in Germany (studying in Aachen, Frankfurt and Berlin).
+I currently live and study in Zurich, Switzerland, and have previously spent most of my life in Germany (studying in Aachen, Frankfurt and Berlin).

 I have been (or still am) active in the following online communities, and some